zeroluck/docs/sources/reference/oxd/index.md

 ### Authorize RPT

-Use this command to aauthorize a Requesting Party Token (RPT).
+Use this command to authorize a Requesting Party Token (RPT).
 A full request-response triple consists of these fields:

 * Request: